graphprotocol/rfcs/engineering-plans/0002-ethereum-tracing-cache.md

 The correct algorithm for retrieving traces from the cache is surprisingly nuanced.
 The complication arises from the interaction between multiple subgraphs which may require a subset of overlapping contract addresses.
 The rate at which indexing proceeds of these subgraphs can cause different ranges of the cache to be valid for a contract address in a single query.

 We want to minimize the cost of external requests for trace data.
-It is likely that it is better too...
+It is likely that it is better to...
  * Make fewer requests
  * Not ask for trace data that is already cached
  * Ask for trace data for multiple contract addresses within the same block when possible.